petershin/liferay-learn/docs/dxp/latest/en/site-building/sites/site-templates/propagating-template-changes.md

 For this reason, site templates are primarily intended for maintaining pages across multiple sites.
 If you must create and maintain web content and other assets across sites, use [asset libraries](../../../content-authoring-and-management/asset-libraries.md).

+It's important to note that automatic propagation does note applies to certain content elements within Site Templates.
+The following section explores scenarios where changes might not apply automatically:

+**Master Pages**: If a user edits the Master Page directly on a connected site, that edit breaks the connection between the Site Template's Master Page and the connected site's Master Page.
+Also, if the user disconnects, future changes made to the Site Template's Master Page is not propagate to that specific connected site because it's no longer referencing the Site Template version.

+**Page Templates**: Edits made directly to a Page Template within the Site Template do not automatically propagate to connected sites.
+Since Page Templates define the layout structure, changes impact how content is arranged, not the content itself.
+These layout changes must to be applied to each page that uses the template.

+**Display Page Templates**: Similar to Page Templates, edits made to Display Page Templates within the Site Template do not propagate automatically to connected sites.
+Any changes to a Display Page Template must be manually applied to the corresponding page types on connected sites.

+**Utility Pages**: If you update a Utility Page in the Site Template, you must to manually integrate those changes into the relevant pages on connected sites that utilize the Utility Page.

 ## Enabling and Disabling Propagation

 When [creating a template](./creating-site-templates.md), you determine whether to enable or disable automatic propagation, but you can change this setting at any time.